itsneilyall/n8n-ai-appointment-scheduler/README.md

 The classifier runs on **every** message and does one bounded thing: read a sentence, emit one JSON field.
 That's where token spend concentrates and mini is genuinely fine at it.

 The agent holds seven tools and three multi-step procedures.
-On a mini-class model it failed characteristically: it invented an exact confirmation phrase, *"reply exactly: 'Yes, cancel'"* — then string-matched against it and rejected `yes, cancel` for casing.
+On a mini-class model it failed characteristically: it invented an exact confirmation phrase, *"reply exactly: 'Yes, cancel'"*, then string-matched against it and rejected `yes, cancel` for casing.
 Same prompt on `gpt-5` didn't reproduce it.
 The failure was model capability, not instruction ambiguity.

 ---